-The federal shutdown has come to an end and many national monuments will re-open Thursday, including Ocmulgee National Monument off Emery Highway in Macon.
+The federal shutdown has come to an end and many national monuments will re-open Thursday, including Ocmulgee Mounds National Historical Park off Emery Highway in Macon.

 The national monument site opened its gates Thursday morning to visitors.
 And it is back on the regular schedule.

 It's the first time it's been open, since they furloughed staff 16 days ago.

 "I've got a very dedicated staff, who very much enjoy the work they do here as far as preservation and they very much enjoy talking, explaining and welcoming the visitor and so they've been very disappointed to not be able to do that the past couple of weeks," said Jim David.

 Park Superintendent, Jim David says they got a heads-up Wednesday night that they should prepare to come back to work Thursday.